ObjectModules/deploy/[Mapping]-Employment.md

 Here we need a language so that a library will understand what _a query_ is.
 People call this language as _<a href="https://en.wikipedia.org/wiki/SQL" target="_blank">SQL</a>_ stand as the abbreviation of _Structured Query Language_.

-So how the _SQL_ can be produced?
-How to get it to become able to be implemented?

 When we see the explanation of what SQL is, it contain of statement that structured to present a process on a Library, so it is actually a code language.
 So it is kind of a scripting language.

 Let's call it from here as _Script_ then.

+So how _a script_ can be produced?
+How to get it to become able to be implemented?

 ```js
 letter a stand as script
 letter b stand as team